maticnetwork/matic-cli/docs/gcp_dev_guide.md

+# Google Cloud SDK (gcloud) Installation

+- Visit the Google Cloud SDK installation page: https://cloud.google.com/sdk/docs/install.
+Follow the installation instructions specific to your operating system.
+- Run the following command to verify that the SDK installed correctly:
+  `gcloud version`
+- Run the following command to start the initialization process:
+  `gcloud init`
+- Authenticate with Application Default Credentials:
+  `gcloud auth application-default login`
+- After initialization, run: `gcloud config set project YOUR_PROJECT_ID` (Replace YOUR_PROJECT_ID with your actual GCP project ID)

 # express-cli on GCP

-- Make to you have installed `gcloud` tool for authentication
+- Make sure you have installed `gcloud` tool for authentication
 - You also need `ssh-keygen` tool.
 It's mostly available in all distributions.
 - You should have a public and private keypair for running ssh commands.
 You can generate one using following commands `sh